Course

 Find the Frequency of Characters in a StringCount the Number of Vowels, Consonants and so onRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy String Without Using strcpy()Sort Elements in Lexicographical Order (Dictionary Order)Structures and Unions

-Store Information of a Student Using StructureAdd Two Distances (in inch-feet system) using StructuresAdd Two Complex Numbers by Passing Structure to a FunctionCalculate Difference Between Two Time PeriodsStore Information of Students Using StructureStore Data in Structures DynamicallyC++ Program to Multiply two Numbers
+Store Information of a Student Using StructureAdd Two Distances (in inch-feet system) using StructuresAdd Two Complex Numbers by Passing Structure to a FunctionCalculate Difference Between Two Time PeriodsStore Information of Students Using StructureStore Data in Structures DynamicallyC Program to Multiply Two Floating-Point Numbers

 int main() {